PowerShell Library for HPE Compute Ops Management

 -

 By following these steps, you can successfully install the HPECOMCmdlets module and begin using it in your PowerShell 7 environment.
+(Note: while Install-Module ships with Windows PowerShell 5.1+, the module itself runs on PowerShell 7.0 or later.)

 How to Upgrade the Module